pandoranheik/todo-list-with-user-auth/README.md

 # 📝 todo-list-with-user-auth
 Todo list application with [JWT](https://jwt.io/) user authorization.
-The application calls api routes and performs simple CRUD operations.
+The application calls an api route from the client to the server and performs simple CRUD operations.

 ## 🥞 Tech Stack
 | Frontend | Backend       | Database |